Blue's Big Musical Movie: Plot

-Soon enough, the show is almost ready.
-Steve has found two of the three clues and has checked off almost everything on the list.
-With the help of a musical note named G-Cleft (Ray Charles), Steve manages to write his song and just has the last clue to find.
-After some encouragement from the others, Steve manages to find the last clue without any assistance.
-He learns that Sidetable Drawer should be Blue's singing partner but is unable to find her because he assigned her to other tasks throughout the special and she has run off despondent.
-Periwinkle and Sidetable Drawer find each other and, after lamenting about their failed goals, come up with an idea to accomplish both.
-Periwinkle performs a magic trick that makes Sidetable Drawer reappear in front of everyone and Sidetable Drawer finally gets her wish to participate in the music show.
+Soon enough, the show is almost ready, and Steve has found two of the three clues: his own notebook and a knob.
+With the help of a musical note named G-Clef (voiced by Ray Charles), Steve manages to write a song he wants to sing in the show, since he loves singing songs.
+The only thing left to do before the show, is to find the last clue.
+After some encouragement from the others, Steve manages to find the last clue without any assistance, for the first time.
+The last clue is a drawer and learns that Sidetable Drawer should be Blue's singing partner but is unable to find her because he assigned her to do other tasks, after Sidetable asked him if she could help out with the show, because of her shyness getting the best of her.
+Steve has Periwinkle find Sidetable and Periwinkle finds her.
+After lamenting about their failed goals, Periwinkle comes up with an idea to accomplish both.
+Periwinkle performs a magic trick that makes Sidetable Drawer reappear in front of everyone, and she finally gets her wish to participate in the music show.

-Periwinkle soon learns the truth about the music show.
-He hides in shame for his disappointment but still puts his talents to use by being the opening act while everyone else makes final preparations because the audience is starting to get impatient from waiting.
-Soon, everyone is ready and Periwinkle finishes his act.
-Everyone performs their acts and the music show is a huge success.
-Steve thanks the viewers for all their help, everyone sings a Broadway-styled version of the "So Long Song" and everyone takes their final bows to conclude the show.
+Periwinkle soon learns that it was a music show and not a magic show, and is disappointed, but still puts his talents to use by being the opening act while everyone else makes final preparations because the audience is starting to get impatient from waiting.
+In the show, everyone performs their acts, including Steve singing the song he made up with the music notes earlier, with the viewers as his singing partner.
+The music show is a success, and Steve thanks the viewers for all their help.
+Everyone sings a Broadway-styled version of the "So Long Song" and everyone takes their final bows to conclude the show.